 Scarlett Johansson’s Net Worth

 Just a few of the big-name companies she’s endorsed through ad and modeling campaigns include L’Oreal, Louis Vuitton, Calvin Klein, Mango, Dolce & Gabbana and Moet & Chandon.
-In the year between August 2017 and August 2018, for example, she made $40 million alone, putting her in the position of the No. 1 highest-paid actress in the world.
-Compared to her early salary for “Iron Man 2,” where her character Black Widow was first introduced, she has come a long way financially.
+In the year between August 2017 and August 2018, for example, she made $40 million.

 Real Estate Portfolio

-Johansson has also wisely invested her money in real estate.
-In 2008 she bought a Manhattan apartment for $2.1 million.
+Johansson has wisely invested her money in real estate.
+In 2008 she bought a Manhattan apartment for $2.1 million, which she sold for $1.87 million in March, the New York Post reported.
 In 2013, she bought 1.5 acres in Amagansett, New York, for $3.5 million.
 In 2014 she spent $4 million on a home in Los Angeles.
 And in 2018 she bought a home in upstate New York for $4 million.
-Celebrity Net Worth estimates her real estate portfolio as being worth around $20 million.

 Activist for Women’s Rights